 Finally, push aside the veggies and rice to the edge of pan, forming a clear space in the middle of the pan.

 Add 2 eggs and lightly scramble.
 (You could also pre-cook the scrambled egg and add it at this stage.)
 When egg is almost cooked through and firm, mix it into the rice.

 I like larger pieces of egg to show in my stir fry, so I don't break it up too much.
 Finally add a little sweetener if you want.
 Mix well and serve hot.

 You can add or subtract the amount of stir fry veggies I use.
 Don't have peas, don't worry about it, add a bit more carrot and onion.

 Fried rice is a great accompaniment to steamed veggies.
 So you can mix in a cup of any favorite steamed veggie, right into the finished Chinese Fried Rice.
-I used typical carrot, peas and green onion, but you could use any favorite veggie you have on hand like: mushrooms, broccoli, spinach, cabbage, cucumber, squash, or even a frozen packaged veggie mix.
+I used typical carrot, peas and green onion, but you could use any favorite veggie you have on hand like: mushrooms, corn (from can or frozen,) broccoli, spinach, cabbage, cucumber, squash, or even a frozen packaged veggie mix.

 If you want protein, then precook a cup of chicken, ground beef, steak, pork or seafood (like shrimp, scallops and krab.)
 You can just season and stir fry the meat.
 If you have a favorite teriyaki sauce then cook the meat or seafood in a couple of tablespoons.
 I like a mix of soy and oyster sauce -- about a tablespoon of each.
 You can also use leftover roasted chicken you get from any local market.